Inuit from all 13 Qikiqtani communities can now access jobs at Mary River

 Article 22.2 of the IIBA between Baffinland and QIA, states that an IIBA review takes place every three years for potential amendments and improvements to the agreement.
 Based on this review, certain articles in the IIBA can be renegotiated, as noted in article 22.4.

-As part of this work, earlier this year, QIA’s team led by Eva Aariak, IIBA Chief Negotiator and George Qulaut, Co-negotiator for the Qikiqtani Inuit Association’s Mary River Project visited – Igloolik, Arctic Bay, Pond Inlet, Hall Beach, Clyde River – the five communities impacted by the mine.
+As part of this work, earlier this year, QIA’s team led by Eva Aariak, IIBA Chief Negotiator and George Qulaut, Co-negotiator for the Qikiqtani Inuit Association’s Mary River Project visited – Igloolik, Arctic Bay, Pond Inlet, Sanirajak, Clyde River – the five communities impacted by the mine.

 These community gatherings included special meetings with the hamlet councils, hunters and trappers organizations (HTO), Community Land and Resource Committees (CLARC) as well as public gatherings for community members.